Moby-Dick: Whaling sources

 In addition to his own experience on the whaling ship Acushnet, two actual events served as the genesis for Melville's tale.
 One was the sinking of the Nantucket ship Essex in 1820, after a sperm whale rammed her 2,000 miles (3,200 km) from the western coast of South America.
 First mate Owen Chase, one of eight survivors, recorded the events in his 1821 Narrative of the Most Extraordinary and Distressing Shipwreck of the Whale-Ship Essex.

 The other event was the alleged killing in the late 1830s of the albino sperm whale Mocha Dick, in the waters off the Chilean island of Mocha.
 Mocha Dick was rumored to have 20 or so harpoons in his back from other whalers, and appeared to attack ships with premeditated ferocity.
-One of his battles with a whaler served as subject for an article by explorer Jeremiah N. Reynolds in the May 1839 issue of The Knickerbocker or New-York Monthly Magazine.
+One of his battles with a whaler served as subject for an article by explorer J. N. Reynolds in the May 1839 issue of The Knickerbocker or New-York Monthly Magazine.
 Melville was familiar with the article, which described:

 Significantly, Reynolds writes a first-person narration that serves as a frame for the story of a whaling captain he meets.
 The captain resembles Ahab and suggests a similar symbolism and single-minded motivation in hunting this whale, in that when his crew first encounters Mocha Dick and cowers from him, the captain rallies them:

 Mocha Dick had over 100 encounters with whalers in the decades between 1810 and the 1830s.
 He was described as being gigantic and covered in barnacles.
 Although he was the most famous, Mocha Dick was not the only white whale in the sea, nor the only whale to attack hunters.

 While an accidental collision with a sperm whale at night accounted for sinking of the Union in 1807, it was not until August 1851 that the whaler Ann Alexander, while hunting in the Pacific off the Galápagos Islands, became the second vessel since the Essex to be attacked, holed, and sunk by a whale.
 Melville remarked, "Ye Gods!
 What a commentator is this Ann Alexander whale.
 What he has to say is short & pithy & very much to the point.
 I wonder if my evil art has raised this monster."